RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 # Question 9

-This questions asks to use Kmeans with random center and only one attemp to chang the initial center position, then repeat the Kmeans for the same image 10 times and explain the difference between images.
-The code is shown below.
+**Use Kmeans with random center and one attempt of change clusters 10 times, you can see that there are some differences in the output result, explain why this occurs.**

+Full code.
 ```
 #include <config_loader.h>
 #include <cstdlib>